Centennial Secondary School (Coquitlam): Notable alumni

 Former National Basketball Association player Lars Hansen played his high school basketball at Centennial School.
 He was a member of the Seattle SuperSonics 1979 NBA Championship team, and was elected to the Canadian Basketball Hall of Fame in 2008.

-Model and host of MTV Select and G4techTV Amanda MacKay also attended Centennial School where she started her journalism career writing for the school's student newspaper.

 Playboy Playmate and actress Dorothy Stratten attended Centennial High School.
 Stratten was Playmate of the Year for 1980.
 She appeared in several movies, including Peter Bogdanovich's "They All Laughed", before she was murdered by her estranged husband.
 Stratten was portrayed twice in biographies of her life, by Jamie Lee Curtis in Death of a Centerfold: The Dorothy Stratten Story, and by Mariel Hemingway in "Star 80".

-2007 graduate Sandy Gill swam for Team Canada at the 2016 Rio Olympic Qualifiers.
-A member of the Canadian National Synchronized Swimming team for 10 years, also attending two World Championships.

 B.C.
 Lions wide receiver Lemar Durant graduated from Centennial in 2010.
 He led the 2009 Centennial Centaurs football team to win the provincial championship in his senior season.
 Durant was drafted by the Calgary Stampeders in 2015 and won a Grey Cup with the club in 2018 while also being named the game's Most Outstanding Canadian.

+Ryan Wedding graduated in 1999.
+A former Canadian Olympic snowboarder and alleged drug trafficker.
+He represented Canada at the 2002 Winter Olympics in the men's parallel giant slalom event.
+After the Olympics, it is alleged he became a transnational drug trafficker, and he is alleged to have later orchestrated the murders of various witnesses.
+On March 6, 2025, he was added to the FBI Ten Most Wanted Fugitives list.
+As of January 22, 2026 he is under the custody of the relevant US authorities while his case is under judicial proceedings.